lmstock/studious-invention/ReadMe.txt

 =====> TO DO:

-	*DO THIS FIRST*
+	*DO THIS NEXT*

 		restructure assemblies
-		style up terminal
+		style up terminal / overhaul messages

-	*DO THIS NEXT*

-		look at canvas
-		db
-		mobile
-		logins
+		ads should work on all pages

 	more ads
 		Cherry ad slots